VictorMarimon/PROYECTO_MYSQL/README.md

 CREATE TRIGGER verificarProveedorActivo
 BEFORE INSERT ON PROVEEDOR_COMPRA FOR EACH ROW
 BEGIN
-  IF (SELECT estado FROM PROVEEDOR WHERE nit = NEW.proveedor_nit) LIKE '%nactivo' THEN
+  IF (SELECT estado FROM PROVEEDOR WHERE nit = NEW.proveedor_nit) LIKE 'Inactivo' THEN
     SIGNAL SQLSTATE '45000'
     SET MESSAGE_TEXT = 'No se puede agregar la compra, debido a que el proveedor está inactivo';
   END IF;